nicholasferguson/Display.Quaternion.Rotation/README.md

  Note:  This is notebook, so reader can change python code to rotate another axis:X Y Z, combination or all.
 Also change angle of rotation.

- 2nd overloaded is a quaternion as a 'pure quaternion';  <br>
+ **2nd overloaded is a quaternion as a 'pure quaternion'.**  <br>

  [scalar, X, Y, Z] becomes [0, X, Y, Z].  <br>

- Where X Y Z represents a point's coordinates in 3D space.  <br>
+ This 'X Y Z' represents a point's coordinates in 3D space.  <br>

 Note:  plotPrism.py is coded to handle a fixed range of X Y Z.  In next iteration it will handle a wider range.
 Reader can also coordinate values of X Y Z.

  Procedure: quaternion rotator multiplied with pure quaternion and result is a 2nd pure quaternion.

- To display this rotation,
+ **To display this rotation**
- we fill out wire frames of both pure quaternions where initial (X Y Z) is a vertex of a prism and  rotated (X Y Z) is a vertex of a second prism.
+ We fill out wire frames of both pure quaternions. <br>
+ Initial (X Y Z) is a vertex  of a prism.<br>
+ Rotated (X Y Z) is a vertex of a second prism.<br>
- Both wire frames have a 3D origin, as a vertex (0,0,0) Highlighted are original and rotated points.
+ Both wire frames have a 3D origin, as a vertex (0,0,0).<br>
+ Highlighted vertices are original and rotated points.

- To prove that wire frames are correct, run the python code and rotate image along its axes.
+ To prove that wire frames are correct representations, run python code, outside of jupyter, and rotate image along its axes.

  In fig below we have an image of a rotation.